andrews-j/AdvancedVector_FinalProject/README.md

 ## Aggregating Data by Administrative region

-Perhaps a more effective way to represent this data is by aggregating at subnational administrative units, rather than single locations.
-This will allows to see regional trends within individual countries.
+Perhaps a more effective way to represent this data is by aggregating at subnational administrative units, rather than individual 'location'.
+This elucidates regional trends within individual countries.

 We can pull a West Africa [Administrative Boundaries Level 1](https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels) from [Humanitarian Data Exchange](https://data.humdata.org/).
 The ACLED dataset already has an 'admin1' field, which means we can simply aggregate this data, and then join it to the admin1 boundaries shapefile.

 The one tricky thing here is that there are some repeat names of admin1 zones across West Africa, so the aggregation and join must be done by both the admin1 and country field.
-This could also have been accomplished with a spatial join.
+While the latter could have been accomplished with a spatial join, it's not clear to me how I might have done the aggregation in ArcGIS Pro.
-For more details on how I did this see WestAfrica.ipynb, but here is the crux of it:
+For details on how I did this see WestAfrica.ipynb, but here is the crux of it:

 ```python
 fatalities_admin1 = WA.groupby(['country', 'admin1'])['fatalities'].sum().reset_index()